israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Regular expression symbols

 Symbol.match
     A method that matches against a string, also used to determine if an object may be used as a regular expression.
+Used by String.prototype.match().